photoprism/photoprism-docs/docs/index.md

 By default, a folder named `Photos` in your home directory will be used to store all images.
 You don't need to create it.

-PhotoPrism will also create the following sub-directories in your photo path: `Import`, `Export` and `Originals`.
+PhotoPrism will also create the following sub-directories in your `Photos` folder: `Import`, `Export` and `Originals`.
 Copy existing photos to `Import`, not directly to `Originals` as they need to be renamed and indexed in order to remove duplicates.
 Files that can not be imported - like videos - will stay in the `Import` directory, nothing gets lost.

 If you prefer to use different directory names, you can change them in `docker-compose.yml`.
 See inline comments for instructions.

-**Step 2:** Start PhotoPrism using `docker-compose` in the same directory:
+**Step 2:** Open a terminal, go to the directory in which you saved the config file and run this command to start the application:

 ```bash
 docker-compose up -d